Tureckiy-zart/TUI/docs/workflows/foundation/FOUNDATION_STEP_PIPELINE.md

 > "What exactly are we dealing with before we start improving anything?"

+### Recommended Model

+**Sonnet 4.5** — Structured documentation and careful reading.
+No code changes required in this step.

 ### Mandatory Output

 Create/overwrite the audit report at the canonical path: